“Be Proactive: Media Analysis for Near Term Scenario Prediction”

 Next, I want to take this opportunity to introduce the SCIP Greater Washington Chapter blog.
 Point your web browser to http://www.scipdc.org to share your opinion on the goings-on with the chapter, explore the topics raised in recent programs and interact with the chapter membership.
 In the coming weeks and months we’ll be adding authors to the blog, and any member or interested party is welcome to comment.

 Finally, we are happy to report a successful completion of the recent member survey.
 Special thanks belong to Denise Baken for all of her efforts to move this survey forward.
-The survey report and results can be viewed at the SCIP DC blog here: http://scipdc.wordpress.com/2008/12/22/results-of-2008-scip-dc-members-survey/.
+The survey report and results can be viewed at the SCIP DC blog here: https://scipdc.wordpress.com/2008/12/22/results-of-2008-scip-dc-members-survey/.
 Here are some of the highlights:

 • Chapter members hold diverse roles in their organizations, and the majority of our survey respondents are not full-time CI professionals.